Types of Central Heating Systems

 We recommend electric if you don’t have easy access to the gas connection in your location.
 Plus, electric can be an affordable alternative as well.
 This is because electric heating systems have on-demand heat, which means that if you’re looking for convenience this is the option to go for.

-You'll also find that you'll have to service your electric heating system a lot less.
+You’ll also find that you’ll have to service your electric heating system and service your boiler a lot less.
 Not to mention that electrical heating systems are 100% efficient.

 If you’re not already on an electric heating system, it can end up costing quite a bit to switch over.